Sustainability Tours: Food

 Food Sustainability Tour

-A private tour with Philadelphia Urban Adventures is always a completely custom itinerary, created just for you and your group!
+A private tour with Philadelphia Tour Hub is always a completely custom itinerary, created just for you and your group!
 A private sustainability tour can be from 2 hours – 10 hours, depending on the destination.
 Pick-up and drop-off locations are the group’s choice.
 Your tour focusing on food sustainability in Philadelphia will showcase several aspects of promoting sustainable practices in an urban environment, such as visiting urban farms, co-ops, or green spaces, discovering delicious restaurants, breweries, and markets that support eco-friendly practices.
 This tour will help you discover the programs and organizations that are leading the local community to a future of more sustainable food choices.
 In partnership with The GREEN Program (TGP), 10% of this sustainable Philadelphia tour proceeds will be donated to TGP’s scholarship fund to help disadvantaged and underserved students gain access to global sustainability education opportunities.

 No two groups are alike, and we will plan a trip tailored to your group’s interests, budget, and needs.
 Below are some sample itineraries to use as inspiration for your perfect tour: